 Please note that a biodegradable pet casket is best for the environment, and can be purchased from a vet clinic, pet crematorium, or online.
 Some people utilize a cardboard box in a pinch if their region does not require an approved pet casket to be used.

-How To Bury A Dog
+How to Bury A Dog – The Process

 When you are ready to bury your dog, the first thing you want to do is find a location for the grave site.
 Pick a place away from any gas lines, water lines, and other hazards so that you will be unhindered in your digging and don't struck any cables, wires, etc.